dylan0stewart/dylan0stewart.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who I am, and why I'm perfect for your project
 ---

-My name is Inigo Montoya.
+My name is Dylan Stewart.
 I have the following qualities:

-- I rock a great mustache
+-
-- I'm extremely loyal to my family
+-

 What else do you need?